Summary of the Review – Do We Recommend It?

 Caffeo Solo Models

-The silver black model is the one I used for this test.
-I believe that it’s also the most popular model.
+The silver-black model is the one I used for this test.
+I believe that it is also the most popular model.

-There’s also a model of the Caffeo Solo that has a stainless-steel front.
+This model of the Caffeo Solo has a stainless-steel front.
 A bit brushed, a bit polished.
-This model is more expensive, but only by about $30 or so now.
+This model is more expensive, but only by about $30 or so.

 The so-called Design Edition is completely black.
 Even the adjustable spout is black.